Installation of firmware and software environment

 You need to install the dw-link firmware on an UNO.
 Connect the UNO to your computer and upload the firmware.

 The simplest way is to download an uploader from the Release assets of the GitHub repo.
-This should fit your architecture, e.g., dw-uploader-windows-intel64 for Windows.
+The name of the uploader should fit your architecture, e.g., dw-uploader-windows-intel64 for Windows.
 Under Linux and macOS, open a terminal window, go to the download folder, and set the executable permission using chmod +x.
 Afterward, execute the program.
 Under Windows, it is enough to start the program after downloading by double-clicking on it.
+Instead of downloading an uploader, you can download the hex-file dw-link.hex and flash it with, e.g., avrdude on the UNO.

 Alternatively, you can download or clone the dw-link repository and then compile and upload the dw-link Arduino sketch.
 You can also use PlatformIO for that purpose, because the repo is already in the right format.